 The kitchen is often the heart of your home, where family and friends congregate.
 For some reason or other, it becomes a place of sharing wisdom and stories – sometimes over a cuppa or a glass of wine.
-Your energy consumption can be high in this area.
+This is an area where your energy consumption can be high.

 Taking steps to reduce consumption, even small ones, and making them everyday habits can contribute overall to not only your budget but the wellbeing of the planet for tomorrow.

 Above all, use energy efficient appliances, smaller appliances, and be stove smart.

 1. Steam your vegetables

 Use a steamer or a pot with enough water to simply steam your vegetables.

 This will lock in flavor and goodness, conserve precious water and energy costs.

 Make sure to use cookware that heats rapidly and evenly.